 In a large mixing bowl, use an electric mixer or stand mixer to cream the butter and brown sugar.
 Add the egg, molasses, and vanilla and beat until combined.

 In a separate bowl, mix the flours, spices, salt, baking powder, and soda.
 Whisk to thoroughly blend.
 Add the dry ingredients to the wet ingredients.
 Mix until combined and smooth.
 The batter will be thick.

 Cover bowl and chill cookie dough in the refrigerator for about 1 hour.
 Or place dough in an airtight container and refrigerator for several days.

-For easy, uniform cookies, use 1 tablespoon, spring-loaded ice cream scoop to shape cookies.
+For easy, uniform cookies, use a spring-loaded 1-tablespoon-size ice cream scoop to shape cookies.
 Otherwise, use a tablespoon to scoop dough and roll into balls.
 Roll each ball in granulated sugar and place balls about 2 inches apart on the baking sheet.

 Bake in preheated oven for about 10 minutes.
 Be careful not to overbake cookies.
 They should crack on the surface but still be slightly soft in the middle when done.
-Cool the cookies on the baking sheet for about 5 minutes then use a spatula to place cookies on a cooling rack.
+Cool the cookies on the baking sheet for about 5 minutes and then use a spatula to place cookies on a cooling rack.